Discover Appalachian Music Festivals and Local Traditions

 But it’s not just about the music and food.
 These festivals are a platform for education and sustainability.
 Workshops on traditional cooking methods, sustainable farming, and Appalachian history run alongside the concerts.
 It’s a full sensory experience that feeds your body and your soul.

-Who's playing at Tortuga 2025?
+Who's Playing at Tortuga 2025?

 Alright, let’s talk about Tortuga 2025.
 While it’s not strictly Appalachian, it’s a festival that shares the same wild spirit and love for roots music.
 The lineup is a mix of country, folk, and bluegrass artists who bring that raw, untamed energy to the stage.